-For every stock market across the world, there is a watchdog which keeps a close eye on the market activities to ensure that the interests of every participants are not impacted by frivolous activities of any other participants.
+For every stock market across the world, there is a watchdog which keeps a close eye on the market activities to ensure that the interests of every participant are not impacted by frivolous activities of any other participants.
 In India, SEBI has been created to ensure that the market activities are free and fair.

 - Introduction on SEBI & What is SEBI